 The Northwest Plume groundwater is contaminated with certain VOCs that originated from disposal of spent solvents.
 As a result, the TCE contamination in the Northwest Plume has been declared a RCRA listed-hazardous waste (code F001, F002, U228).
 Under the EPA "contained-in" policy, environmental media, such as groundwater, must be managed as hazardous waste if they "contain" listed-hazardous waste.
 EPA guidance, Management of Remediation Waste under RCRA, recommends that "contained-in" determinations use conservative, health-based standards to develop site-specific health-based levels of hazardous constituents below which contaminated environmental media would be considered to no longer contain hazardous waste (EPA 1998).
 Consequently, per the EPA's contained-in policy, the Northwest Plume groundwater is considered to contain the RCRA listed-hazardous waste.
 Management of such groundwater must comply with the RCRA ARARs for hazardous waste identified in the original interim ROD (DOE 1993) unless the groundwater is determined to contain TCE below the health-based level.
-The site-specific health-based level for TCE in groundwater at PGDP has been established at 30 ppb, which is based on Kentucky ambient water quality criteria for protection of human health for consumption of fish [401 KAR 10:031 § 6(1)].
-Groundwater contaminated with TCE generated from the Northwest Plume project at or below 30 ppb will be considered to no longer contain the RCRA listed-hazardous waste (F001, F002, U228).
+The site-specific health-based level for TCE in groundwater at PGDP has been established at 81 ppb by the 2003 Agreed Order (DOE 2003b) and also approved by EPA (EPA 2009).
+The TCE requirement controlling the release of treated water from the Paducah Site to KY waters, which includes through KPDES Outfall 001) is 30 ppb, which is based on KY surface water quality criteria for protection of human health for consumption of fish [401 KAR 10:031 § 6(1)].
+Groundwater contaminated with TCE generated from the Northwest Plume project at or below 81 ppb will be considered to no longer contain the RCRA listedhazardous waste (F001, F002, U228).
 Groundwater that meets the health-based level for TCE also shall be deemed to no longer contain 1,1,1-trichloroethane (TCA).
 Degradation products (cis-1,2-DCE; trans-1,2-DCE; or vinyl chloride) associated with TCE may be present in groundwater, and any treatment process used for the TCE-contaminated groundwater also would be effective in treating/reducing the concentrations of the degradation products.

 Most of the contaminated groundwater extracted for treatment exceeds this site-specific health-based level; thus, it must be managed as RCRA listed-hazardous waste.
-Consequently, certain solid wastes generated from treatment units that treat groundwater containing TCE above 30 ppb are considered RCRA hazardous waste due to the derived-from rule at 40 CFR § 261.3(c) and (d) (401 KAR 39:060 § 3).
-The treated groundwater that is discharged into the receiving surface water body (e.g., Bayou Creek) through the KPDES outfall (001) will comply with identified Clean Water Act and Kentucky water quality standards identified as ARARs and will be below the 30 ppb TCE.
+Consequently, certain solid wastes generated from treatment units that treat groundwater containing TCE above 81 ppb are considered RCRA hazardous waste due to the derived-from rule at 40 CFR § 261.3(c) and (d) (401 KAR 39:060 § 3).
+The treated groundwater that is discharged into the receiving surface water body (e.g., Bayou Creek) through the KPDES outfall (001) will comply with identified Clean Water Act and KY water quality standards identified as ARARs and will be below the 30 ppb TCE.
 Pursuant to 40 CFR § 261.4(a)(2) (401 KAR 39:060 § 3), point source discharges are excluded from regulation as a hazardous waste.
 The exclusion applies only to the actual point source discharge and does not exclude industrial wastewaters while they are collected, stored, treated before the discharge, nor does it exclude sludge that is generated by industrial wastewater treatment.